mozilla-releng/releasewarrior-2.0/docs/mergeduty/howto.md

 ```
 This is now complete:
 * mozilla-central has been tagged and version bumped
-* new nightlies have been trigged
+* newly triggered nightlies will pick the version change on cron-based schedule
 ```

 ### Update wiki versions